Billy White Acre

-Billy White Acre, also known as Bill White Acre, and Bill Whiteacre, is a Canadian film score composer, singer-songwriter, guitarist, and record producer.
+Billy White Acre, also known as Bill Whiteacre, is a Canadian film score composer, singer-songwriter, guitarist, and record producer.
 He is the founder and creative director of Big Planet Music, Inc., a Los Angeles-based music house that scores music for television, film and advertising.
 He is best known for his versatility as a composer and his use of open tunings and percussive guitar playing.